codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

 ##### Global Promotion Policy settings
 If no inline settings are defined, the system applies global Promotion Policy settings based on predefined priorities.
 See TBD

+##### Promotion Workflows
+Both Pre- and Post-Action Workflows are optional in a Promotion Flow.

-## Previewing Promotion Policies by Product
+### Previewing Promotion Policies by Product
 Instead of waiting for the Promotion Flow to be triggered, you can evaluate Promotion Policy settings for any product.
-Policy evaluation by product is useful to identify that the environment and product have the desired policies, no matching Policies, or Policies missing required settings such as the Promotion Action.
+Policy evaluation by product is useful to verify that the environment and product have the desired policies, or identify that there are no matching Policies, or have Policies missing required settings such as the Promotion Action.

 Note that when you evaluate by product, only those settings without inline values are populated.
+Previewing Policy settings does not impact the Promotion Flow when triggered.

 ## Create a Promotion Flow
-Visually design and create the flow by selecting environments, Promotion Actions and Workflows, and defining dependencies through the Flow Builder.
-If needed create new environments and promotion workflows on-the-fly when doing so.
+Visually design and create the flow by selecting environments, Promotion Actions, and Workflows, and defining dependencies through the Flow Builder.
+If needed, s create new environments and promotion workflows on-the-fly when doing so.

-### Before you begin
+##### Before you begin
 * Review [Create a promotion sequence]({{site.baseurl}}/docs/promotions/create-promotion-sequence/)

-### Step 1: Add a Promotion Flow
-Open the Flow Builder to add a Promotion Flow.
+##### How to
 1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from the sidebar, select **Promotion Flows**.
 1. Click **Add Promotion Flow**.